 Super Fans: The Future of the Music Industry with Benji Rogers

-In this short film, Benji Rogers, founder of PledgeMusic, heads to SXSW to talk to music insiders about the ways artists can connect with super fans—the fans who want deeper relationships with their favorite musicians, and are willing to pay for it.
+Join Benji Rogers as he heads to SXSW to talk to music insiders about how artists can connect with super fans—the fans who want deeper relationships with their favorite musicians.

 15m 38s • COURSE